Welcome to our review of the best canvas tent currently on the market!

 Overall this is a great feature – the top of the stove gets warm enough for you to put a kettle or pan on top to boil water or fry some sausages.

-Overall, we were most impressed with the DANCHEL which offered a well-priced, durable tent that comes with two stove jacks to give you freedom in your setup.
-It’s our pick for the best canvas tent that we reviewed.
+Overall in our review, we were most impressed with the DANCHEL tent which offered a well-priced, durable tent that comes with two stove jacks to give you freedom in your setup.
+It’s our pick for the best canvas tent in our review.

-The White Duck Wall Tent is a fantastic tent for hunting trips with plenty of room for sleeping and storage.
+The White Duck Wall tent is a top tent for hunting trips with plenty of room for sleeping and storage.

-The models from Kodiak come equipped with all the technical specifications we would expect to find from the brand whilst each catering to unique needs with wonderful ingenuity.
+The canvas tents from Kodiak come equipped with all the technical specifications we would expect to find from the brand whilst each catering to unique needs with wonderful ingenuity.

-If you’re considering canvas for your next tent, the models reviewed here offer a fantastic range of choices to meet your needs.
+If you’re thinking about making your next tent purchase a canvas tent, the tents reviewed here offer a fantastic range of choices to meet your needs.
+And for something completely different, check our our guide to the best desert tent.